backdrop-contrib/views_bulk_operations/README.txt

 TECHNICAL DETAILS
 -----------------
 The module relies on the Views 3 "form" feature available in all Views releases after May 28th 2011.
-The checkbox is provided as a views field called "Bulk operations".
+The selection field (checkbox / radio) is provided as a views field called "Bulk operations".
 The field can use a relationship, allowing you to have a node view with operations on node authors, for example.
 Note that currently a View can only have one VBO field.